Collings Guitars: Ukuleles

-Collings began producing ukuleles in 2010, and offers a variety of models in both concert and tenor sizes.
+Collings began producing ukuleles in 2010 and offers a variety of models in both concert and tenor sizes.
 Collings ukuleles are made in 3 main "trim" levels UC1, UC2, UC3, and UT1, UT2, and UT3.
 UC= Ukulele Concert, UT=Ukulele Tenor and the trim level is higher as the number goes higher.
-Collings either ceased or slowed ukulele production around 2014 when, it was rumored, they shifted resources to produce the new line of Waterloo guitars.
+Collings either ceased or slowed ukulele production around 2014, reportedly shifting resources to produce the new line of Waterloo guitars.
 Collings has maintained that they will resurrect ukulele production at some point and is still doing some custom orders.
-Collings ukuleles are very highly regarded for their impeccable, light build quality which produces a marvelous tone.
+Collings ukuleles are highly regarded for their light build quality and tone.